jasonpaulso/mcp-memory/instructions_template.md

 This template provides instructions for Claude on how to use the MCP memory system.
 Copy and customize these instructions for your Claude projects.

+## Project-Specific Memory Management

+As your AI assistant, I'll maintain a dedicated memory store within this project directory.
+This allows me to:

+1. **Remember project context** across multiple conversations
+2. **Build knowledge** specific to this project over time
+3. **Maintain continuity** in our collaboration
+4. **Retrieve relevant information** from past sessions

+This project-focused approach ensures that I can provide consistent assistance tailored to this specific project, without confusing it with other projects or general knowledge.

 ## Memory System Setup

 When starting a new project or conversation, Claude should initialize the memory system: